ProGenNo/ProHap/README.md

 1. *Concatenated FASTA file*: The main result of the pipeline is the concatenated FASTA file, consisting of the ProHap and/or ProVar output, reference sequences from Ensembl, and provided contaminant sequences.
 The file can be used with any search engine.
     * Optionally, headers are extracted and provided in an attached tab-separated file, and a gene name is added to each protein entry.
-3. *Metadata table*: Additional information on the variant / haplotype sequences produced by the pipeline, such as genomic coordinates of the variants covered, variant consequence type, etc.
+2. *Metadata table*: Additional information on the variant / haplotype sequences produced by the pipeline, such as genomic coordinates of the variants covered, variant consequence type, etc.
+3. *cDNA translations FASTA*: FASTA file contains the original translations of variant / haplotype cDNA sequences prior to any optimization, and merging with canonical proteins and contaminants.
+Note that if ignoring variation in UTRs (default configuration of ProHap), UTR sequences are not included here.
+Otherwise, they are kept in this file.
-4. *cDNA translations FASTA*: FASTA file contains the original translations of variant / haplotype cDNA sequences prior to any optimization, the removal of UTR sequences, and merging with canonical proteins and contaminants.
+4. *cDNA sequences FASTA*: Optional: FASTA file contains the original variant / haplotype cDNA sequences prior to any optimization, the removal of UTR sequences, and merging with canonical proteins and contaminants.
+Note that if ignoring variation in UTRs (default configuration of ProHap), UTR sequences are not included here.
+Otherwise, they are kept in this file.

 ## Bug report and contribution
 We welcome bug reports, suggestions of improvements, and contributions.
 Please do not hesitate to [open an issue](https://github.com/ProGenNo/ProHap/issues) or a [pull request](https://github.com/ProGenNo/ProHap/pulls).